Wealth Planning

 Types of stock options

-Employee stock options are generally classified into two broad categories: incentive (or qualified) options (ISOs) and non-qualified options (NQSOs).1
+Employee stock options are generally classified into two broad categories: incentive (or qualified) options (ISOs) and non-qualified options (NQSOs).

 Nonqualified stock options

-When you exercise an NQSO, in general, the spread will be reportable as compensation on your W-2.
-As such, it is subject to ordinary income tax as well as payroll taxes on exercise—the exercise is the taxable event, regardless of what you do with the stock you receive from the exercise (refer to the footnote 1).
-Most companies will withhold enough shares to pay for the exercise, including the strike price and withholding tax, and deliver net shares to you.
-The shares you receive will generally have a cost basis equal to the market price at exercise, so you can sell them immediately after you exercise the option and pay little or no additional tax.
-As a result, there is little benefit to holding them unless you want additional exposure to your company’s stock—which is an investment decision you should make deliberately, considering the concentration risk as well.
+When you exercise an NQSO, in general the spread will be reportable as compensation on your W-2.
+As such, it is subject to ordinary income tax as well as payroll taxes when you exercise the option – the exercise is the taxable event, regardless of what you do with the stock you receive from the exercise.1 Most companies will withhold enough shares to pay for the exercise, including the strike price and withholding tax, and deliver net shares to you.
+The shares you receive will generally have a cost basis equal to the market price at exercise, so you can sell them immediately after you exercise the option and pay little or no capital gains tax.
+As a result, there is little benefit to holding them unless you want additional exposure to your company’s stock – which is an investment decision you should make deliberately, considering the concentration risk as well.

 Incentive stock options and the AMT